samuelcanon/Attention-Signal-Screen-Stocks/README.md

 The largest observed relationship explained approximately 2.6% of weekly return variation, while the smallest explained approximately 0.0002%.

-**Recommendation:** do not invest in developing an attention-based signal for these stocks.
+**Recommendation:** do not invest in developing an attention based signal for these stocks.
 The results provide no evidence that such a signal would be reliable.

 -------